d-krupke/folder_compiler/README.md

 Or compress all flac files in the input directory to ogg in the ouput directory.
 Skipping if the output is newer than the input and deleting orphaned files in the output.

+## Install

+[pip](https://pypi.org/project/folder-compiler/) or simply clone it and copy the folder.
+That way you can easily adapt it to your own needs (you are free to steal this code as long as you don't make me responsible for anything).

-# Example: Compiling a static webpage
+## Example: Compiling a static webpage

 This has been my primary motivation to develop this util.
 The existing static webpage compiler have been simply too powerful and complicated for